jorgecarleitao/django-sphinxql/docs/queryset.rst

         >>> q = SearchQuerySet(index, query=None, using=None)

-    that initializes Django's queryset from the :attr:`index.Meta.model`.
+    that initializes Django's queryset from the :attr:`Index.Meta.model <indexes.Index.Meta.model>`.

     The API of ``SearchQuerySet`` is the same as ``QuerySet``, with the following additional methods: